-Enclosed are an original and four (4) copies of the Petition for Approval of an amendment, the ICC Bill and Keep Amendment, to the Commercial Mobile Radio Services Interconnection Agreement existing between Dobson Cellular Systems, Inc., American Cellular Corporation and Sygnet Communications, Inc. (d/b/a New Cingular Wireless PCS, LLC) and United Telephone Southeast LLC d/b/a/ CenturyLink ("CenturyLink").
-CenturyLink has electronically filed the attached petition and this letter constitutes as the hard-copy to that electronic filing.
+Enclosed are an original and four (4) copies of a Petition for Approval of an ICC Bill and Keep Amendment to the Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement ("Amendment").
+CenturyTel of Claiborne, Inc. d/b/a CenturyLink also has electronically filed the enclosed petition.
+This letter is the required follow-up to that filing.
 CenturyLink is not aware of any provision in this amendment that may be inconsistent with any previous Authority decisions in proceedings to which CenturyLink was a party.

-Also enclosed is a check in the amount of \$50.00 for the filing fees for each company.
+Also enclosed is a check in the amount of \$50.00 for the filing fees for the company.
 Please contact me if you have any questions.

-Sincerely yours,
+Sincerely yours